dhanendraverma/Daily-Coding-Problem/README.md

 ```
 The directory dir contains two sub-directories subdir1 and subdir2. subdir1 contains a file file1.ext and an empty second
 level sub-directory subsubdir1. subdir2 contains a second-level sub-directory subsubdir2 containing a file file2.ext.
 We are interested in finding the longest (number of characters) absolute path to a file within our file system.
-For example,
-in the second example above, the longest absolute path is "dir/subdir2/subsubdir2/file2.ext", and its length is 32 (not
+For example, in the second example above, the longest absolute path is "dir/subdir2/subsubdir2/file2.ext", and its length is
-including the double quotes).
+32 (notincluding the double quotes).
 Given a string representing the file system in the above format, return the length of the longest absolute path to a file in
 the abstracted file system.
 If there is no file in the system, return 0.